zselgrath/EVT-Arduino/README.md

 EVT Arduino Projects

-This was created to test the code for the seeed studio CAN bus shields
+This was created to test code for the seeed studio CAN bus shields